snork-nbl/OAuth-2.0/README.md

 ### acquireAccessToken(*tokenReadyCallback, notifyUserCallback, force*)

-This methiod begins the access-token acquisition procedure.
+This method begins the access-token acquisition procedure.
 Depending on the client state, it may start a full client authorization procedure or just refresh a token that has already been aquired.
 It returns `null` in the case of success, or an error message otherwise.
 The access token is delivered through the function passed into the *tokenReadyCallback* function.

 Parameter details: